zeplin/storybook-zeplin/README.md

 ```

 ## Notes
-- This addon extracts the storybook data and sends to parent frame to make stories reachable from Zeplin apps.
-For more information: [zeplin storybook integration](https://zpl.io/storybook)
+- This addon extracts the Storybook data and sends to parent frame to make stories reachable from Zeplin apps.
+For more information: [Zeplin Storybook integration](https://zpl.io/article/storybook-integration)

 ## License